 - NscRB=12 is the number of subcarriers in a physical resource block,

 - NsymbshNsymbslot = sl-LengthSymbols -2, where sl-LengthSymbols is the number of sidelink symbols within the slot provided by higher layers.
-If startingSymbolFirst and startingSymbolSecond are provided for the SL-BWP, the number of sidelink symbols assumed in transport block size determination is determined by a reference number of symbols, numRefSymbolLength, provided by higher layers, such that numRefSymbolLength replaces sl-LengthSymbols in calculation of Nsymbsh.
+If sl-startingSymbolFirst and sl-startingSymbolSecond are provided for the SL-BWP, the number of sidelink symbols assumed in transport block size determination is determined by a reference number of symbols, sl-numRefSymbolLength, provided by higher layers, such that sl-numRefSymbolLength replaces sl-LengthSymbols in calculation of Nsymbsh.

 - NsymbPSFCH = 3 if 'PSFCH overhead indication' field of SCI format 1-A indicates "1", and NsymbPSFCH = 0 otherwise, if higher layer parameter sl-PSFCH-Period is 2 or 4.
 If higher layer parameter sl-PSFCH-Period is 0, NsymbPSFCH=0.
 If higher layer parameter sl-PSFCH-Period is 1, NsymbPSFCH=3.